We help people with heart disease get affordable life insurance

 Underwriting depends on the exact heart condition(s) you have, the treatment received and your current health.

-We use a quick quote process for all of our clients with heart conditions to ensure you get the best life insurance rate possible based on your medical history.
+We use a quick quote process for all of our clients with heart conditions.

 What’s a quick quote?

-A quick quote is a summary of your medical history that we shop to life insurance companies specializing in your medical condition.
-The benefit is that you have preliminary underwriting feedback in 3-5 days from life insurance companies.
+A quick quote is a summary of your medical history shopped to life insurance companies specializing in your medical condition.

 Here’s what we need to know:

-Overall Health History – Do you have a history of health issues, or was the cardiac event the first health problem you’ve had?
+Overall Health History – Do you have a history of heart problems, or was the cardiac event the first health problem you’ve had?

 Exact Diagnosis – What type of heart condition do you have?